SOLAR MODULE YIELD MEASUREMENT “GERMANY”

 • Standardization of the monthly and annual yield to the STC power measured at PHOTON Lab.

-• Collection of solar irradiation, weather and spectral data for in-depth analysis.
+• Collection of solar irradiation and weather data for in-depth analysis.